iwangjian/TG-ClariQ/README.md

 ```

 ## Acknowledgments
-Our implementation of the baseline models (RankNet and LambdaMART) is based on the [RankLib](https://sourceforge.net/p/lemur/wiki/RankLib/), the Seq2Seq is based on the [OpenNMT](https://github.com/OpenNMT/OpenNMT-py).
-We thank the [Hugging Face Transformers](https://github.com/huggingface/transformers) for their pretrained models and highly elegant codes.
+Our implementation of the RankNet and LambdaMART is based on the [RankLib](https://sourceforge.net/p/lemur/wiki/RankLib/), the Seq2Seq is based on the [OpenNMT](https://github.com/OpenNMT/OpenNMT-py).
+We thank the [Hugging Face Transformers](https://github.com/huggingface/transformers) for the pretrained models and high-quality code.

 ## Citation